tegacodes/Dark-Ecology-Studio/sensing-1.md

 Inspiration:

-Check out the links in the resources page of the repository under environmental observation.
+Check out the links in the resources page of the repository under environmental observation and the sensing lecture.
 Consider the following prompts:

 -How would you use an ephemeral substance like chalk to mark a change in the environment over time?